Inherited phaeochromocytoma and paraganglioma

 Family planning implications

-The Human Fertilisation & Embryology Authority has approved the use of pre-implantation genetic testing for monogenic disorders (PGT-M) (previously known as pre-implantation genetic diagnosis) for couples in whom one parent is a carrier of a likely pathogenic or pathogenic variant in one of the hereditary PPGL genes.
+The Human Fertilisation and Embryology Authority have approved the use of pre-implantation genetic testing for monogenic disorders (PGT-M) (previously known as pre-implantation genetic diagnosis, or PGD) for couples where one parent is a carrier of a pathogenic variant or likely pathogenic in one of the hereditary PPGL genes.
 It is best practice that discussions regarding PGT-M and other family planning options be undertaken by a specialist genetic counsellor or clinical geneticist.

-Other options may include prenatal testing (invasive, or non-invasive if the intended father is the carrier) with termination of affected embryos, adoption, gamete donation and natural conception and pregnancy with testing of children later in life.
+Other options may include prenatal testing (invasive, or non-invasive if the intended father is the carrier) with termination of affected embryos, adoption, gamete donation, or natural conception and pregnancy with testing of children later in life.

 Resources